goktugy/Playwright/README.md

 # Playwright

-This is a simple repo that shows the different features of Playwright test automation framework from Microsoft The following reference manuals on Playwright: https://playwright.dev/docs/intro are also available.
+This is a simple repo that shows the different features of Playwright test automation framework.
+The following reference manuals on Playwright: https://playwright.dev/docs/intro are also available.
-Some of the features are:
+Some of the features that are used in this sample test automation are:

 <ul>
  <li>Test Only </li>